BYU–Hawaii Freshman Admissions Criteria

 Those that took Form 7 prior to the 2017 Form 7 change should have received their scores in the old system.
 In this system, a minimum aggregate score of 250 is required.
 The highest four scores of all the subjects plus English) are weighed to calculated to determine a student's aggregate score.
 A minimum score of 50 (Achieved) on each exam is required.

-Successful completion of the USP Foundation Program (Students should have at least a C grade or better in at least 7 courses).
+Successful completion of the USP Foundation Program (students should have at least a C grade or better in at least seven courses).

 Complete one semester of academic courses at any accredited tertiary institution with a GPA of 3.0 or higher.